Hazards Planning Center

 Tyler Berding

 Tyler Berding is a founding partner of Berding & Weil LLP, a California law firm that has represented over 1,500 community associations in the past 40 years and written extensively about their operations.
 He has drafted legislation affecting common interest developments and frequently testified before legislative committees.
 He served as a member of the California Department of Real Estate's Task Force on Common Interest Developments.
 Berding is a member of the American Bar Association Forum on the Construction Industry, the State Bar of California, and the Common Interest Development Subsection of the State Bar's Real Property Section, the Foundation for Community Association Research, and Consumer Attorneys of California.
-Berding has a JD from the University of California, Davis, and a MA and a PhD from Claremont Graduate University.
+Berding has a JD from the University of California, Davis, and an MA and a PhD from Claremont Graduate University.

 Moderator